Timvrakas/rf22-message-system/README.md

 This is verry much a work in progress.

 Dependencies:
--Arduino-Makefile
+- Arduino-Makefile
--Arduino IDE
+- Arduino IDE
--RadioHead Library
+- RadioHead Library